Amar825/BioNT-Workshop-2025/day1-Unsupervised-Learning/readme.md

 UMAP is like a mix of the best parts of t-SNE and PCA.
 It preserves both local neighborhoods and global structure better than t-SNE, and it is faster too.
 You can use it to visualize how samples are related to each other in a way that feels natural.
 It is great for spotting patterns or groups in your data, especially when you do not know what to expect.

 ### Hands-on  sessions (Katarzyna Michałowska and Pubudu)
+We are not going to discuss the nitty gritty of the hands on session here.
+You can check out the notebook `1.Notebook_PCA_n_Clustering_session.ipynb`.
+It is well documented, anyone can follow along easily.

+What we are going to discuss here is the approach taken to solve the particular problem and why it makes sense and take a high level view of the whole thing.

 ### **Problem-to-Solution” Thought Process**
 How was the problem framed and how did the ML method solve it?